 City Commission Meeting

-The Winter Park City Commission meets on the second and fourth Monday of every month at 3:30 p.m. in City Hall Commission Chambers.
+The Winter Park City Commission meets on the second and fourth Wednesday of every month at 3:30 p.m. in City Hall Commission Chambers.
 You may also participate virtually by accessing the Meetings page.

 City Government in Winter Park